-- They are reviewed regularly and updated. - Updates might range from the change of textbooks to the change of the course contents (definitely after following the adopted procedures). - Proactive International Partnerships - CMT has several partnerships with international universities. - These partnerships include offering educational programs, students and faculty exchange and faculty development programs.

-- Deficiencies in certain outcomes in graduates; deficiencies are mainly in real world applications and practical experience. - No fixed criteria for measuring matching between components of the programs and the vision and mission of CMT. - Intensive theoretical teaching. - Written examinations test mainly theoretical knowledge. - Limited program diversity and lack of cohesion across all programs and areas in departments.

-• Launching diversified business program
+They are reviewed regularly and updated.
+Updates might range from the change of textbooks to the change of the course contents (definitely after following the adopted procedures).
+Proactive International Partnerships CMT has several partnerships with international universities.
+These partnerships include offering educational programs, students and faculty exchange and faculty development programs.
+Weakness Deficiencies in certain outcomes in graduates; deficiencies are mainly in real world applications and practical experience.
+No fixed criteria for measuring matching between components of the programs and the vision and mission of CMT.
+Intensive theoretical teaching.
+Written examinations test mainly theoretical knowledge.
+Limited program diversity and lack of cohesion across all programs and areas in departments.
+Opportunities Launching diversified business program

 according to the market demand

-- CMT has the opportunity to gain the acceptance of the Egyptian Supreme Council for Universities to launch new programs that meet the increasing demand. - Additionally, CMT could gain international accreditation for new programs. - Diverse community - The diverse community served enhances opportunities for global connection and exchange programs. - Development of international networks and agreements - The development of international partnership programs gives CMT students opportunities to obtain scholarships and faculty staff exchange. - Multilingual programs offering - CMT offers business programs in several languages (English, French and Arabic). - This gives a higher opportunity for internationalization.
+• CMT has the opportunity to gain the acceptance

+of the Egyptian Supreme Council for Universities

+to launch new programs that meet the increasing

+demand.

+• Additionally, CMT could gain international

+accreditation for new programs.

+• Diverse community

+• The diverse community served enhances

+opportunities for global connection and exchange

+programs.

+• Development of international networks and

+agreements

+• The development of international partnership

+programs gives CMT students opportunities to

+obtain scholarships and faculty staff exchange.

+• Multilingual programs offering

+• CMT offers business programs in several

+languages (English, French and Arabic).

+• This gives a higher opportunity for

+internationalization.

+•

+➤ Threats

-- Limited budget.
+• Limited budget.

-- Changing market demands.
+• Changing market demands.

-- Lack of relation between theory and practice.
+• Lack of relation between theory and practice.

+industry.

-- Criticisms directed to CMT graduates from the industry. - Probability of becoming a consumer (student) oriented academic institution.
+• Probability of becoming a consumer (student)

-4- Learning & Education
+oriented academic institution.

+➢ Strength

-• Applying Credit Hours System
+Applying Credit Hours System

-This system allows students to select the courses registered each semester.
+4- Learning & This system allows students to select the courses

+Education registered each semester.

-This system enables deeper analysis of the curriculum.
+Education This system enables deeper analysis of the curriculum.

-Additionally, this system depends on students' continuous assessment during all weeks of the semester.
+Additionally, this system depends on students

+continuous assessment during all weeks of the

+semester.

-This ensures the continuous quality procedure implementation.
+This ensures the continuous quality procedure

+implementation.

-• Application of academic advising
+Application of academic advising

 Each student in CMT has an academic advisor.

-The main duty of the academic advisor is to guide and supervise the student.
+The main duty of the academic advisor is to guide

+and supervise the student.

-The academic advisor helps the student in selecting and registering appropriate courses, and then he/ she monitor student's performance throughout the semester.
+The academic advisor helps the student in selecting

+and registering appropriate courses, and then he/ she

+monitor student's performance throughout the

+semester.

-In CMT, the academic advisor supervises his/ her students from admission to graduation.
+In CMT, the academic advisor supervises his/ here

+students from admission to graduation.

-• Proactive International Partnerships and
+Proactive International Partnerships and

 exchange of students